-In accordance with 24 C.F.R. § 960.259(c), RRHA may accept a family's declaration of the amount of assets of less than \$5,000 and the amount of income to be expected to be received from those assets.
+In accordance with 24 C.F.R. § 960.259(c), RRHA may accept a family's declaration of the amount of assets of less than \$50,000 and the amount of income to be expected to be received from those assets.
 RRHA's application, which is signed by all adult family members, may serve as the declaration.
-Where the family has net family assets equal to or less than \$5000\$\$50,000, RRHA may elect not to request supporting documentation (e.g., bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
+Where the family has net family assets equal to or less than \$50,000, RRHA may elect not to request supporting documentation (e.g., bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
 However, notwithstanding any contrary provision of this policy, RRHA shall require third-party verification of all of a family's assets not less than once every three (3) years, irrespective of the total value of such assets or income expected to derive therefrom.

-Where the family has net family assets in excess of \$5000\$50,000, RRHA must obtain supporting documentation (e.g., bank statements) from the family to confirm the assets.
+Where the family has net family assets in excess of \$50,000, RRHA must obtain supporting documentation (e.g., bank statements) from the family to confirm the assets.
 Any assets will continue to be reported on HUD Form 50058.
-RRHA will comply with the temporary quidelines established by this notice until confirm the assets.
-Any assets will continue to be reported on HUD Form 50058 RRHA will comply with the temporary guidelines established by this notice until expiration on March 31, 2014, unless amended, superseded, or extended by subsequent guidance from HUD.
+RRHA will comply with the temporary guidelines established by this notice until expiration on March 31, 2014, unless amended, superseded, or extended by subsequent guidance from HUD.